-The technical provisions are segmented into two categories, Other Life and Health SLT, where the segmentation is carried out at a per policy level depending on the types of benefit attached to each policy.
-The assumptions and methodology are the same for both categories of business.
+The technical provisions for the Life business are segmented into two categories, Other Life and Health SLT, where the segmentation is carried out at a per policy level depending on the types of benefit attached to each policy.
+The technical provisions for VitalityInvest are captured in the index-linked and unit-linked category.
+The valuation methodology for all categories is as described above, while the assumptions used in the valuation may vary across on a number of factors (depending on assumption in guestion).
+The main assumptions are discussed below: